 Constructafrica Launches Industry Advisory Board To Drive Strategic Infrastructure Dialogue Across Africa

-Dr Nelson Ogunshakin OBE appointed as Inaugural ChairIt is a privilege to lead the ConstructAfrica Industry Advisory Board at a time when Africa's infrastructure agenda is more critical than ever.” - Dr. Nelson Ogunshakin OBEABU DHABI, ABU DHABI, UNITED ARAB EMIRATES, May 7, 2025 /EINPresswire / -- ConstructAfrica, the leading platform for market intelligence, thought leadership, and news on construction and infrastructure across the African continent, is proud to announce the formation of the ConstructAfrica Industry Advisory Board (CIAB).
+ConstructAfrica ( ), the leading platform for market intelligence, thought leadership, and news on construction and infrastructure across the African continent, is proud to announce the formation of the ConstructAfrica Industry Advisory Board (CIAB) .
 This newly established board brings together a distinguished group of global and African leaders committed to shaping the future of infrastructure development across Africa.

 The CIAB is composed of seasoned professionals from leading construction firms, national infrastructure agencies, academia, multilateral development institutions, private equity, and global finance.
 Its members include internationally recognized infrastructure leaders, Chief Executives, Directors, a University Vice Chancellor, academic experts, and experienced financial and investment professionals - each offering invaluable insight and extensive global networks.